-Whether it’s a Baltimore boutique, a rustic resort or a Chicago chain, most hotels do their best to keep rooms clean for each guest.
-But, let’s face it — we’ve all had a sordid experience (or two) that we’d like to forget.
-Add to that filthy airplanes, unkempt public restrooms and crowded airports, and suddenly TSA pat-downs become the least of your concerns.
+Whether it’s a Baltimore boutique, a rustic resort, or a Chicago chain, most hotels do their best to keep rooms clean for each guest.
+But, let’s face it — we’ve all had a sordid experience or two that we’d like to forget.
+Add to that filthy airplanes, unkempt public restrooms, and crowded airports, and suddenly TSA pat-downs become the least of your concerns.

 2. Don’t Let the Bed Bugs Bite!

 Bed bugs are a real problem today with so much international travel.
 Before reaching for a toxic remedy, heed the wise words of Benjamin Franklin: An ounce of prevention is worth a pound of cure.
-Instead of waiting for bed bugs to hitch a ride home in your suitcase, pack a travel-size nontoxic bed bug repellent, like Bed Bug Rid.
-This product kills bed bugs, eggs and larvae.
-The EPA suggests, “The prevention and non-chemical treatment of infestations is the best way to avoid or eliminate a bed-bug problem.”
-Oh, and keep your suitcases off the floor and zippered when not in use.
-Sweet dreams!

 3. Bring Your Own Pillow

-Fungi aside, dust mites also pose issues for the more than 20 million Americans with a dust mite allergy, according to the AAFA.
-Reduce dust mites with an organic, hypoallergenic travel pillow made from renewable Kapok or one made from botanical latex, which is naturally resistant to dust mites.
+Fungi aside, dust mites also pose issues for the more than 20 million Americans with a dust mite allergy, according to the Asthma and Allergy Foundation of America.
+Reduce dust mites with an organic, hypoallergenic travel pillow filled with renewable kapok or one made from botanical latex, which is naturally resistant to dust mites.

 4. Sanitize Safely

 The CDC recommends washing your hands often with soap and running water, especially after coughing or sneezing.
 They advise alcohol-based hand gels — containing at least 60 percent alcohol — when soap is not available and hands are not visibly dirty.

 5. Immunity Boost

 You can use the power of essential oils.
 A study conducted at Weber State University showed the Thieves essential oil blend had a 99.96 percent success rate against airborne bacteria.
-Blends such as Balance are antibacterial, antifungal and antiviral.
-Or, try Protect; it’s highly anti-infective against bacteria and viruses while also strengthening to the immune system.
-The company even suggests placing a drop or two on a scarf before flying for prevention.
+Blends such as Balance are antibacterial, antifungal, and antiviral.
+Or, try Protect, a blend with antiseptic, antiviral, antibacterial, and anti-infectious properties.
+The company suggests placing a drop or two on a scarf before flying for prevention.